thugsatbay/CS-Algorithms_Sorting_Comparison/ReadMe.txt

+Please Refer Assignment 2.pdf for the problems

+The repo contains code that helps to compare Insertion, Bubble and QuickSort Algorithms in metrix of time complexity, input size and input type(sorted, somewhat sorted, inversly sorted)

+#Files Description:
 Ass2-1SolnGraphCode.py is the code that generated the graphs for Question 1

 Ass2-1SolnCustomInput.py is the code file that you can use to test against custom array size n, though the data will be generated randomly.
 Output is the time taken by the algorithms with respect to the question